What is WHOLE30?

 Besides being able to make informed decisions about how what you eat affects you, WHOLE30ers have reported a long list of Non-Scale Victories (or NSVs), including improved skin, sleep, energy, confidence, and many more physical, emotional and lifestyle benefits.
 In addition, many report losing weight, but that is not the focus of WHOLE30.
 The WHOLE30 program helps you take control of the food you eat, instead of having it control you.
 Only you can determine the best foods for your body so you can be your healthiest.
 The WHOLE30 is a temporary 30-day elimination plan; it is not intended to be a long-term food plan.
 There’s no “food freedom” in following a restrictive set of rules.

-What can I eat during a WHOLE30?
+What do I eat during a WHOLE30?

 You will eat real, whole food: